-The Wall paint, white no. 320 is the most economic product with a technically basic quality.
 The standard quality product Wall paint no. 321 is our most-sold dispersion paint.
 The top-of-the-line product in this group is the Plantodecor Premium wall paint no. 524 that gets the best marks if it comes to hiding power, degree of white or washability.

 The wall paints no. 320, 321 and 524 can be mixed with the Full-shade tinting colours no. 330 in every proportion.

 The quality of the High-grade Silicate paint no. 303 is comparable to that of the Plantodecor paint.
 Moreover it is free from preservatives because of the combination with silicate.
 The Silicate paint can also be tinted with the Full-shade tinting colours no. 330 but only up to 10 %.